User-Defined Types: Enums and Typedef

 Array2D gridArray(boost::extents[nrows][ncols]);

 Typdef is particularly useful when working with templated types whose declarations may be long and awkward, as in the Boost array example above.
-Unlike user-defined types such as structs the new “type” is merely an synonym for an existing type.
+Unlike user-defined types such as structs the new “type” is merely a synonym for an existing type.

 Typedefs are very common in C code, because C requires using the struct keyword to declare variables of that type.